pranavan15/Ballerina-samples/TwitterSummaryService/README.md

 ## What you'll build
 You'll build a service, which can be consumed by users to get his/her twitter account summary.
-Service will have the following resources, which are consumable through HTTP POST requests.
+Service has three resources, which are consumable through HTTP POST requests.
+Eg:
 ```
 http://localhost:9090/twitterSummary/getTweetsByTime
 ```